How to import your pets in 8 steps (updated September 2018)

 8. Arrival procedures.

 When you and your pets fly into Malaysia, you will likely not see your pets at the airport if they were transported in the cargo hold.
 The import agent is responsible for meeting your pets at the cargo area, waiting for the DVS representative to come, and then accompanying your pet to the quarantine facility.
-You will not be allowed to pick up your pet or accompany them to the facility.
+Usually, you will not be allowed to pick up your pet or accompany them to the facility.
 But if you land during office hours of the quarantine facility, you’ll be able to go and see your pets as soon as they’re checked in, which I highly recommend so you can help them settle in.

 While individual costs will vary, here’s what we paid for our 3 cats to be flown from California to Penang, to be imported into Malaysia and quarantined in Penang: